RaspberryPiFoundation/scratch-curriculum/en-GB/lost-in-space-1.4/index.md

 	![screenshot](images/space-stage.png)

-+ Double-click on the spaceship sprice to bring up the Paint Editor.
++ Double-click on the spaceship sprite to bring up the Paint Editor.

-+ Click the 'rotate clockwise' button until the spaceship is on its side:
++ Click the 'rotate clockwise' button until the spaceship is on its side.

 	![screenshot](images/space-rotate.png)